What’s Special About Black American Potato Salad?

 Does every Black person over 50 know how to make potato salad?

-So whether it’s the flavor or the experienced hands that prepared it in the kitchen, there is undoubtedly a protected legacy surrounding this dish, which makes potato salad special to Black Americans.
+So, whether it’s the flavor or the experienced hands that prepared it, there’s undoubtedly a protected legacy surrounding this dish, which makes potato salad special to Black Americans.
+Potato salad, in the Black community, isn’t just food.
+It’s pride, history, and heritage.

 Like this post?
 Pin the below image to your Pinterest “Soul Food Recipes” board!